 No public market currently exists for our common stock.
-We have applied to have our common stock listed on The NASDAQ Global Market under the symbol "ARAY."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "ARAY."

 This investment involves risk.
 See "Risk Factors" beginning on page 11.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.